lkaesberg/EmailVerify/docs/legal.md

 - `channelid` reference to the channel with the verify message
 - `messageid` reference to the verify message
 - `language` language setting for the server
+- `blacklist` list of emails that are blocked from being verified

 #### User